-Learning to identify and leverage the right metrics is key to improving talent management practices.
+Learning to identify and leverage the right performance metrics is key to improving talent management practices.
 In this article, we’ll discuss 25 metrics for evaluating employee performance that every organization should consider tracking.
-You don’t necessarily have to monitor each one, but by choosing a healthy mix of these metrics, you’ll measure employee performance and growth more effectively.
+You don’t necessarily have to monitor each one, but by choosing a healthy mix of these metrics, you can measure employee performance and growth more effectively.

 1. Why Use Metrics to Evaluate Employee Performance?